 #21.
 Get Ice Cream from the Plaza Ice Cream Parlor

 The Plaza Ice Cream Parlor is easy to spot at the end of Main Street USA.
 There’s usually a long line out the door, but it usually moves pretty fast, so don’t let that deter you.
-There are a number of sundaes to choose from, including the famous, oversized “Kitchen Sink”.
-This is also the best place in Magic Kingdom to get a delicious ice cream sandwich.
+There are a number of sundaes to choose from, but this is also the best place in Magic Kingdom to get a delicious ice cream sandwich.
 If you want some ice cream tips, check out our guide to Magic Kingdom’s Best Ice Cream.

 #22.
 Ride Jungle Cruise